Nectar Canvass Review

 Taking surveys on Nectar Canvass, we qualified for surveys around 1/3 of the time.
 So in order to qualify for 50 surveys, we had to start answering 150 surveys.
 This means that 2/3 of your survey attempts are likely to end in a screenout (meaning you’re not qualified).
 As compensation, you’re awarded 2 Nectar points each time you screen out (which is worth £0.01).

-In our example from above, we earned 2 200 points from taking surveys and 200 points from screenouts, altogether 2400 points (or £12 ).
-From taking surveys almost every day for 2 months.
-Unless you’re a very eager Nectar member saving for a unique reward on their platform, we recommend having a look around on HuginX to find a better-paid survey site.
+In our example from above, we earned 2 200 points from taking surveys and 200 points from screenouts, altogether 2400 points or £12 (over a period of 8 weeks).